Manfred's Life.

 }

-func (dao *DAO) Vote(member string, choice string) {
+func (dao *DAO) Vote(member, choice string) {

 dao.Votes[member] = &Vote{Member: member, Choice: choice}